How to Get Rid of Ants - Types of Ants in Florida

 - Borax.
 Take 1 tablespoon of peanut butter, 2 tablespoons of borax, 1 teaspoon of water, and mix well.
 Place this mixture on pieces of cardboard where you see ants.
 They’ll carry it back to the nest and the other ants will eat it die from the borax.
 Don’t have this mixture near infants or pets.

 - Dish soap.
 Mix dish soap, water, and some rubbing alcohol in a spray bottle and spray it on ants you see in your home.
 This will kill them.

 - Boiling water.
 If you know where the ant colony lives, or if you’re able to follow them back to their nest, pour boiling water down into the hole.
 This should wipe out the colony.

-Don’t Let Ants Make Your Antsy, Get Professional Help!
+Don’t Let Ants Make You Antsy—Get Professional Help!

-These tips should help you keep ants where they belong...outside!
+These tips should help you get rid of ants.
 But for incredibly small creatures, ants can come up with ingenious ways of getting inside a home and disturbing your family.
-We know that your family’s safety is your top priority, and that's why we only use the best solutions for ant control in Florida.
+Sometimes it’s impossible to naturally keep ants away, and that's when you need professional help.

 At Paul’s Termite and Pest Control, our ant control experts are here to help.
 Our treatments are science-based and eco-friendly, meaning you can count on an ant-free and chemical-free home.

 This blog was written by Kent D. Edmunds, CEO of Paul's Pest Control.
 Kent has been working with Paul's Termite & Pest Control since 1989 and is a certified pest control operator in both Georgia and Florida.